 One of the amazing aspects of Jesus’ earthly ministry is how He ministered personally to people by giving attention to their immediate physical needs.
-Arthur Glasser, a missionary and author of Announcing the Kingdom, states this about Jesus’ ministry here on earth:
+Arthur Glasser, an author of Announcing the Kingdom, states this about Jesus’ ministry here on earth:

 “Of the sixty-four recorded instances of his contact with individuals, we find not one instance of his sending a person away without giving personal attention to his or her problem and need.
 The sick, the sinful, the handicapped, the erring, the spiritual needy - all found in him a helpful, loving friend.”

 Let that sink in!
 Scripture records sixty-four instances of Jesus ministering to people on an individual basis.
 Most, if not all of these instances took place on that person’s home turf, and Jesus always went out of his way to give his children the personal attention they needed.
 With merciful compassion, Jesus used the physical need of an individual (hunger, disease, etc.) as a starter to open up conversation and point them to their ultimate spiritual need - a relationship with him.

 When we launched the Wilkinsburg Campus nearly four years ago, I was excited to hit the ground running!
 We did prayer walks, shared the Gospel on the streets, and met with community leaders in local coffee shops and diners.
 Things started off well, but something was missing; we were aggressively sharing the message of Jesus, but struggling to connect with the local community, specifically those in physical need.
 That all changed after a conversation I had over coffee with a gentleman who did urban ministry for nearly fifty years.
 With one statement, he changed my view on urban ministry and showed me how to connect with people in an area with desperate physical needs.